fivetran/dbt_fivetran_log/README.md

 To use this dbt package, you must have the following:

-- At least one Fivetran Fivetran Log connection syncing data into your destination.
+- A Fivetran Platform connection syncing data into your destination.
 - A **BigQuery**, **Snowflake**, **Redshift**, **Postgres**, **Databricks**, or **SQL Server** destination.

 ## How do I use the dbt package?